-Community (or Place) Branding

-What is a community brand?
+Community (or r Place) Branding What is a community brand?
 Your brand is the image and message that you are communicating about your community or place to your audience.

-- The experience people have when they come into contact with your community. - It is your desired reputation; what you want people to say when you are not around. - The competitive and distinctive identity that differentiates your community. - A brand is a promise!
+The experience people have when they come into contact with your community.
+It is your desired reputation; what you want people to say when you are not around.
+The competitive and distinctive identity that differentiates your community.
+A brand is a promise!
 What elements are included in a brand?
 How might we express our brand?

-Visual

-- · logos or graphics

-- color schemes

-- place changes (e.g., murals, landscaping)

-Verbal

-- taglines or slogans

-- · marketing messaging

-- marketing materials & promotions

-- · letterhead, webpage, & social media

-Physical or Place Changes

-- signage and wayfinding - · amenities, things to do, & other placemaking

-Behavioral

-- · activities, events, and social offerings - · "community culture" & how we do business

-Avoid these Branding Pitfalls

-- Don't be too broad, too general, or cliché!
-Be definitive. - Be authentic, real, and relevant. - Make a splash to get attention!
-Don't play it too safe or be too predictable. - Lack of champions or ownership.
+Visual logos or graphics color schemes place changes (e.g., murals, landscaping) Verbal taglines or slogans marketing messaging marketing materials &amp; promotions letterhead, webpage, &amp; social media Physical or Place Changes signage and wayfinding amenities, things to do, &amp; other placemaking Behavioral activities, events, and social offerings "community culture" &amp; how we do business Avoid these Branding Pitfalls Be authentic, real, and relevant Make a splash to get attention!
+Lack of champions or ownershi community must embrace the back Don't be too broad, too general, or cliché!
+Be definitive.
+Be authentic, real, and relevant.
+Make a splash to get attention!
+Don't play it too safe or be too predictable.
+Lack of champions or ownership.
 Not everyone may agree with the brand, but the community must embrace the brand.
-You can always re-brand down the road if needed. - Be ready to deliver on your promise.
+You can always re-brand down the road if needed.
+Be ready to deliver on your promise.
 Exceed expectations "after the sale."

-Map 12 Neillsville Industry and Businesses
+Map 12.
+Neillsville Industry and Businesses